-Here’s a question I received recently.
-It’s one I’m asked a lot.
+How much protein do bodybuilders really need?
+It’s a question I’m asked a lot.
 I chose to turn this into an article to help other individuals with the same question.
 The answer is in two parts, a direct answer to the question and a look at his training approach.

 Q: Hi, I’m a 19-year-old guy that’s been training for 1 year and I wondered how much protein I need to build muscle.
 I’m a hard training bodybuilder currently training on a three-on/one-off training program and using about 12 sets per body part.